 A custom poll style allows you to change the look and feel of your poll.
 You can use our Visual Editor to create a custom style, or you can enter your own or modify the existing CSS for the poll.
 Note that custom poll styles are included in Business and Team plans.

 Using the Visual Style Editor

 The visual style editor is the easiest and quickest way to create a poll style.
-To create and manage your styles click the “Poll Style” tab while editing a poll:
+To change between styles and create your own styles using CSS, click the Style tab while editing a poll:

 You’ll see a page showing the default Crowdsignal styles and a custom section.
-Click Create New in the custom style section.
+Click Create New Style in the Custom CSS Styles style section.

 Now you can use the Visual Style Editor to change the poll’s look.

 - To change the background color, ensure Poll Box and Background are selected on the left.
 In the Color (hex code) dialog, you can change the color to anything you like.
 Click on the input field and you will be able to select a color.

 - You can change the font of the questions as well.
 Be Question and Font are highlighted on the left-hand side.
 In the Color (hex code) dialog, select a color or type the HEX color code for the color that you’d like to use.

 - You can also change the color of the question.
 Be sure that Answers and Font are selected on the left-hand side.
 In the Color (hex code) dialog, select a color or type the HEX color code for the color that you’d like to use.

 - You can also change the link color.
 On the left-hand side, be sure that Links and Font are selected on the left-hand side.
 In the Color (hex code) dialog, select a color or type the HEX color code for the color that you’d like to use.